Use SPF records to prevent spoofing and ensure mail delivery

 Your SPF record might look different depending on how you want it to behave.
 If you send mail using multiple email services (like third-party email marketing products), your SPF record needs to include those services as well.
 Contact your provider to find out what their SPF record should be.

-Keep in mind that your domain can only have one TXT record for SPF and that it should look similar to this.
+Your SPF record should look like the image below.
 The area outlined in red is where you'll include settings for third-party products and services in addition to include:secureserver.net.
 To learn more about SPF record syntax, visit the SPF project.

 - Add an SPF record as a TXT record.